Monitor the health of devices with Device Health

 Device Health is the newest Windows Analytics solution that complements the existing Upgrade Readiness and Update Compliance solutions by providing IT with reports on some common problems the end users might experience so they can be proactively remediated, thus saving support calls and improving end-user productivity.

 Device Health uses Windows diagnostic data that is part of all Windows 10 devices.
-If you have already employed Upgrade Readiness or Update Compliance solutions, all you need to do is select Device Health (preview) from the OMS solution gallery and add it to your OMS workspace.
-Device Health requires enhanced telemetry, so you might need to implement this policy if you've not already done so.
+If you have already employed Upgrade Readiness or Update Compliance solutions, all you need to do is select Device Health from the OMS solution gallery and add it to your OMS workspace.
+Device Health requires enhanced diagnostic data, so you might need to implement this policy if you've not already done so.

 Device Health provides the following: